git-gd/DarnTheLuck/README.md

-DarnTheLuck is my LaunchCode LiftOff project that I will use to demonstrate some of the programming skills I have learned.

-DarnTheLuck is a computer repair shop ticketing system.
+DarnTheLuck is a simulated computer repair shop ticketing system.
 * Users are authenticated.
 * Customers can create and view their own repair tickets.
 * Technicians can view and update customer tickets.